borkshop/js/packages/jspit/stream.md

 ## WIP

 ## Done

+- Finished de-Simification through DLA
+- Sketched a new page-module pattern around bindings and state
+- Improved menu system, no longer just modal, with a shared ui bindings module

+# 2020-10-14

 - fully erased the `Sim` abstraction from `ColorBoop`; TODO follow through with DLA tomorrow, then drop the `sim` module